 H&P is a unique collaboration between the Institute of Contemporary British History at King's College London and the University of Cambridge.
 We are the only project in the UK providing access to an international network of more than 500 historians with a broad range of expertise.
 H&P offers a range of resources for historians, policy makers and journalists.
 These include policy papers and opinion pieces.

-See the conference schedule The Miners' Strike, 30 Years On
+Report of the Miners' Strike, 30 Years On conference

 Organised by H&P's Trade Union Forum and the British Universities' Industrial Relations Association (BUIRA), the conference attracted nearly 100 participants to explore the legacy of the miners' strike of 1984-85.
 Bringing together union leaders, strike participants, historians, legal scholars and journalists, the event offered fascinating, and at times charged, insights into an industrial dispute that changed the landscape of trade unionism in Britain.

 Read Roger Jeary's report: The Miners' Strike, 30 Years On

 H&P historians in the news

 H&P historians' research into families, the working class and industrial relations in twentieth-century Britain has featured across the BBC.
 In BBC news online Professor Pat Thane, of King's College London, challenged the notion that until the 1960s a typical family comprised two parents and life-long marriage, with clear role models and caring concern for older relatives.
 Read the article: Traditional British family a myth, academic says